 A new metaphor emerges.

-Higher-ed oldsters do love their metaphors: How frequently have you heard speakers at a convention talk about making the college revel in greater customer-pleasant, inside the vein of Disney, or Nordstrom, or even Wegmans?
+Higher-ed oldsters love their metaphors: How frequently have you heard speakers at a convention talk about making the college revel in greater customer-pleasant, inside the vein of Disney, Nordstrom, or even Wegmans?
 And for online interactions, Amazon is almost usually the move-to instance.
-For my recent story on the rise of the micro campus in our special problem on Campus Spaces, I have become struck through the number of instances I heard connected with the brand new brick-and-mortar Amazon Books shops because of the metaphor of desire.
-Like the physical Amazon stores, microcomputers are designed as enormously small physical spaces with tangible variations of the digital revel in (in the case of schools, functions like professional counseling and advising, which increase on-line mastering).
-And like the Amazon Books stores, microcomputers represent an interesting twist: popularity that a physical presence can fill out an experience that isn’t continually easily captured using virtual interaction.
+For my recent story on the rise of the micro campus in our special problem on Campus Spaces, I have become struck by the number of cases I heard connected with the brand new brick-and-mortar Amazon Books shops because of the metaphor of desire.
+Like the physical Amazon stores, microcomputers are designed as enormously small physical spaces with tangible variations of the digital revel (in the case of schools, functions like professional counseling and advising, which increase online mastering).
+And like the Amazon Books stores, microcomputers represent an interesting twist: the popularity that a physical presence can fill out an experience that isn’t continually easily captured using virtual interaction.

-Microcampuses are just one among many approaches faculties are the use of their homes and grounds to increase their missions.
+Microcomputers are one of many ways faculties use their homes and grounds to increase their missions.
 To hold up on the one’s trends, subscribe to the loose, month-to-month Campus Spaces e-newsletter.

 Others provided some poignant mind about the price of reunions themselves, along with this from David Maxwell, the previous president of Drake University and now chair of the Board of Trustees at his alma mater, Grinnell College.
-He wrote: “When I become president of Whitman College, Maddy (my spouse) and I spent time at a Friday-night time reunion barbecue with a fantastic alumna from Hawaii.
-A week later, I got a wonderful note from her, wherein she said something to the effect of, ‘It became a real deal with to find out what tremendous people I went to college with!
-When I turned into 18-22 years old, I was too busy seeking to parent out who the hell I changed into to pay much interest to anybody else!’”
+He wrote: “When I became president of Whitman College, Maddy (my spouse) and I spent time at a Friday reunion barbecue with a fantastic alumna from Hawaii.
+A week later, I got a wonderful note from her, wherein she said, ‘It became a real deal to find out what tremendous people I went to college with!
+When I turned 18-22 years old, I was too busy seeking to parent out who the hell I changed into to pay much interest to anybody else!'”

 And speaking of comments.

 Let me thank you for yours.
-This issue of The Edge marks 12 months because we transformed this newsletter from a list of hyperlinks to testimonies into one written and reported each week through me (with occasional pinch-hitting by way of my colleague Scott Carlson).
-I’m thankful for the ideas and insights — and in the case of one loyal reader, even a recipe for Easy Moroccan Chicken — that you have shared with me because we began this format remaining June.
-I’ve tried my fine to cover a wide variety of topics, humans, and thoughts (with some detours to campus creameries).
-If you ignored any beyond issues of the e-newsletter, find them right here, and please preserve the tips coming.
-I’m grateful, too, for telling your pals and associates approximately The Edge and welcoming them to subscribe.
-We’re looking into approaches to more officially thanks for the one’s referrals.
+This issue of The Edge marks 12 months because we transformed this newsletter from a list of hyperlinks to testimonies into one written and reported weekly through me (with occasional pinch-hitting by my colleague Scott Carlson).
+I’m thankful for the ideas and insights — and, in the case of one loyal reader, even a recipe for Easy Moroccan Chicken — that you have shared with me because we began this format in June.
+I’ve tried my best to cover various topics, humans, and thoughts (with some detours to campus creameries).
+If you ignored any issues of the e-newsletter, find them right here, and please preserve the tips coming.
+I’m grateful, too, for telling your pals and associates about The Edge and welcoming them to subscribe.
+We’re looking into approaches to be more official.
+Thanks for the one referral.
 More on that soon.
 So stay tuned.